Skip to main content

 Who can use this service?

-The Acute Care clinic is open to everyone, including both enrolled and non-enrolled patients.
+Acute Care is open to everyone, including both enrolled and non-enrolled patients.

 What types of conditions are treated?